 How we decided/will decide what activities we will do

 This is the easiest and most enjoyable part.
 Just search online!
 We usually use guides like Lonely Planet or a free guide online like Wikitravel.

 Besides this, we were also lucky that CNN did this article about one of our destinations a month before our trip.
 And as always, we also plan to do Free Walking Tours whenever we can.

 To finish, something that we really wanted to do was spend some time seeing the nomad life in Mongolia.
-So we searched for opportunities on Workaway.info and, hopefully, have organized to spend 2 weeks working with a family in Mongolia that lives in a ger in exchange for food and a bed.
+So we searched for opportunities on Workaway.info (WorldPackers works the same way, with the OUT10 discount coupon you get $10 off and 3 extra months on any subscription) and, hopefully, have organized to spend 2 weeks working with a family in Mongolia that lives in a ger in exchange for food and a bed.